spiffe/spire-plugin-sdk/docs/MIGRATING.md

 ### Consuming Host Services

-Plugin obtain Host Services clients by implementing the BrokerHostServices function on the NeedsHostServices interface.
+Plugins obtain Host Services clients by implementing the `BrokerHostServices` function on the `pluginsdk.NeedsHostServices` interface.
 The function is passed a broker that can be used to obtain the host service client.
 The broker interface has changed slightly:

 A pre-SDK implementation might look like this: